tomtzook/frc-learn-docs/devices/encoders.md

 Gears are measured by the teeth ratio between the _driver_ gear (where the motor is connected) to the _driven_ gear (where the shaft is connected).
 A ratio of `6 : 1` means that for every 6 rotations of the motor, the shaft is rotate 1 full rotations.
 We get slower speed, but more torque.
 Each full rotation of the motor is equal to a 1/6 rotation of the shaft.

 If we have an encoder connected to the motor, which is then connected to a gear box, then the encoder measures the motion of the motor, but not the output shaft.
 To measure the shaft, we must make convert the output of the encoder to consider the gear box.
 For a `6 : 1` ratio, we can convert by dividing the encoder output by `6`.
 So if the encoder has sent 1024 pulses out of 1024 PPR, then the rotation of the shaft is ${1024 \over 6}$.

+Relative encoders function fine through gears, because they can count over a full rotation.
+Howerver, absolute encoders do not.
+Consider: when the encoder measure the rotation of the small gear, with absolute encoder it resets after a full rotation (as it is limited to counting in a circle, range of 0->360).
+So when connected through a gear, the absolute encoder will only count the revolution of the small gear, but it doesn't translate well to the big gear (which operates the mechanism).
+Placing the absolute encoder _after_ the gears will work though.

 ### On Conversions and Representations